Skip to content

 Case Study: Horsham District Football League and Horsham District Netball Association amalgamation

 In 2011, the Horsham District Football League along with the Horsham District Netball Association began discussion of their amalgamation.
-At the time, all ten of their clubs were already amalgamated football netball clubs.
-Both football and netball follow the same fixture, play side-by-side each Saturday,
+At the time, all 10 of their clubs were already amalgamated football netball clubs.
+Both football and netball follow the same fixture, play side-by-side each Saturday, as well as train every Tuesday and Thursday and wear the same green and gold colours at interleague competitions.

 The respective boards of the league and association decided that more could be achieved for football and netball in the community if they were governed by the one body.
-After consultation with clubs, agreement on board structure and stringent discussions on financing, the respective boards agreed on
+After consultation with clubs, agreement on board structure and stringent discussions on financing, the respective boards agreed on the terms of the merger.
+In 2014, they moved forward to create the Horsham District Football Netball League (HDFNL).

-Since the merger, the HDFNL has welcomed two entirely new clubs to the league, boosting the total number of its associated clubs to twelve, boosting its financial prosperity.
-It provides profits made seasonally back to each of its associated clubs as incentives, offered in the form of financial credit
+Since the merger, the HDFNL has welcomed 2 entirely new clubs to the league, boosting the total number of its associated clubs to 12, boosting its financial prosperity.
+It provides profits made seasonally back to each of its associated clubs as incentives, offered in the form of financial credit to assist clubs in buying necessities such as, sporting equipment, sporting apparel and medical supplies.

-The HDFNL has also seen pavilion upgrades at two of its facilities in Noradjuha Quantong and Rupanyup.
+The HDFNL has also seen pavilion upgrades at 2 of its facilities in Noradjuha Quantong and Rupanyup.
 The redevelopment of these facilities has ensured the long-term future of their communities, for not only sport but also for all associated community events.
-The purpose of the redevelopments was to
+The purpose of the redevelopments was to provide year-round access to the region, with access to football and netball during the winter and cricket and tennis during the summer months.
+These facilities, along with all other league pavilions are offered for year-round use by any community organisation within the region.

 Links to other relevant information